greim/gen/src/chapters/03-iterators.md

 ## Introducing *iterators*

 In the previous chapter, we learned how the for/of loop retains the powers of the pull model, while gaining powers of the push model.
-But to understand *why* this is the case, we have to look at iterators.
+But to understand why that's the case, we have to look at iterators.

 ## A theory of abstract sequences